Jessicavazm/t3-revision-pt2/README.md

     - used to access current state.
 - this.setState()
     - Update the state.
+- When checking condition inside of render block, you can use the Ternary Operator or have the condition inside of a function and call that function inside of the render method.

 ### Constructor() Method:
 - The constructor() method is used to initialize an object’s properties and set up its initial state.